amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 >
 > > ## Solution
 > >
-> > Python returns the output of the last line.
+> > Jupyter prints the output of the last line.
 In this case the last line assigned a value to a variable and did not have output.
 > {: .solution}
 {: .challenge}